 “Muscle Protein Synthesis ‘dropping’ off after 2-3 hours, it’s probably best to space meals 4-6hours apart.
 So here, just spread out your daily intake over 3-5 meals.”

-Then comes to whole Marketing Side of it all, where companies back up their claims with studies that are highly flawed, again that’s whole other blog If I was to get into those details, but I’ll still reference some studies below if you want to see them for yourself.
+Then comes to whole Marketing Side of it all, where companies back up their claims with studies that are highly flawed, again that’s another article in istelf If I was to get into those details, but I’ll still reference some studies below if you want to see them for yourself.

 Here’s a few of the proposed Benefits from BCAA supplements;